 3. How many refugees are admitted to the U.S. each year?

-The United States has a long tradition of welcoming refugees, but its resettlement program has dwindled to historic low levels in recent years.
-In September 2020, the U.S. announced that the maximum number of refugees admitted to the country in 2021 would be reduced to 15,000.
-That’s 80,000 fewer than the historic average of 95,000 and the lowest since the creation of the refugee admissions program in 1980.
+The United States has a long tradition of welcoming refugees, but its resettlement program had dwindled to historic low levels in recent years.
+In September 2021, the U.S. announced that the maximum number of refugees admitted to the country in 2022 will be increased to 125,000 -- the highest number since 1993.

-At a time of record forced displacement, the reduction of refugee admissions means that thousands of vulnerable children, mothers and fathers will be left in perilous situations, without the opportunity to rebuild their lives in safety.
+At a time of record forced displacement, the increase of refugee admissions means that thousands more vulnerable children, mothers and fathers will have the opportunity to rebuild their lives in safety.

 4. How many refugees have been resettled to the U.S. this year and where do they come from?